9/13/24 Update re: Notice of Closure of Conejos County Courthouse

 How is a Supreme Court visit different from a Court of Appeals visit?

-The Supreme Court visit usually begins with a coffee reception at the school, giving the justices an opportunity to meet members of the community, including teachers, school administrators, board members, judges in the district, and lawyers from the local bar association.
+The Supreme Court visit usually begins with a coffee reception at the school, giving the justices an opportunity to meet members of the community, including teachers, school administrators, board members, district judges and lawyers from the local bar association.
 All seven justices travel to hear their oral arguments.
+The Oral Arguments for each case last an hour (30 minutes per side).

 Court of Appeals judges sit in panels of three to hear cases.
+The Oral Arguments for each case last half an hour (15 minutes per side).
 Their visits also typically begin with a coffee reception.
-This Court's luncheon tends to be smaller than the Supreme Court's.
 Sometimes, local judges join the group to interact with the students.

 How can this program benefit your school?